 Notwithstanding the foregoing or anything in the accompanying prospectus, the indenture will provide that, to the extent elected by us, the sole remedy for an event of default relating to the failure to comply with the reporting obligations described below under the caption "-Reports," and for any failure to comply with the requirements of Section 314(a)(1) of the Trust Indenture Act, will for the first 60 days after the occurrence of the event of default consist exclusively of the right to receive special interest on the notes at an annual rate equal to 0.50% of the principal amount of the notes.
 This special interest will be paid semi-annually in arrears, with the first semi-annual payment due on the first regular interest payment date following the date on which the special interest began to accrue on any notes.
 The special interest will accrue on all outstanding notes from and including the date on which an event of default relating to a failure to comply with the reporting obligations described below under the heading "-Reports," or a failure to comply with Section 314(a)(1) of the Trust Indenture Act first occurs to, but excluding, the 60th day thereafter (or any earlier date on which the event of default shall have been cured or waived).
 On such 60th day (or earlier, if the event of default relating to such reporting obligations and Section 314(a)(1) of the Trust Indenture Act has not been cured or waived prior to the 60th day, the notes will be subject to acceleration as provided above.
-The provisions of the indenture described in this paragraph will not affect the rights of holders in the event of the occurrence of any other event of default.
-If we do not elect to pay special interest upon an event of default in accordance with this paragraph, the notes will be subject to acceleration as provided above.
+The provisions of the indenture described in this paragraph, the notes will be subject to acceleration as provided above.